rakshita-12/saravi_project/replit.md

 - X_FRAME_OPTIONS set to ALLOWALL for iframe compatibility

 ## Recent Changes
+- **Language Mismatch Validation** (November 10, 2025):
+  - Implemented automatic language detection for submitted code
+  - When code language doesn't match the selected language, shows clear error message
+  - No score or feedback given for language mismatches
+  - Frontend displays "N/A" for all scores and shows warning message
+  - Prevents gaming the system by submitting code in wrong language
+  - Supports Python, Java, C++, and C with intelligent pattern matching
+  - Automatically filters out language mismatch errors from AI feedback display
 - Migrated project to Replit environment (November 8, 2025)
 - Configured Django settings for Replit proxy support
 - Set up workflow to run on port 5000